• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 Is it normal for my teeth to be numb?

-Yes, after this surgery it is normal for the front teeth and the nasal tip to suffer some numbness.
+Yes, after rhinoplasty surgery it is normal for the front teeth and the nasal tip to suffer some numbness.
 The nerve that provides sensation to this area is often transected during the surgery, and it frequently takes up to 6 weeks or more for the sensation to fully recover in this area.

 What do I do if the cast on the outside of my nose falls off?